OctopusSamples/OctopusHelmChart/README.md

 Kuberenetes v1.16 is required to deploy this chart.

-Deploy the cart with the command:
+Deploy the chart with the command:

 ```
 helm repo add octopus https://octopus-helm-charts.s3.amazonaws.com